pietroglyph/ferrofluid-display/website/content/magnets.md

 ### 3D Printing Spools

 The spools were printeed in two parts and then glued together.
 These spools were then mounted onto the wiring rig so wire could be wound onto them.
+Below is the CAD used to print the spools.

 [spool cad](../static/images/spool_cad.png)